GevorgyanSam/Framework/README.md

 - **Service Container:** A simplified dependency injection container for managing class dependencies.
 - **Simplified Console Commands:** CLI tools for easy management and scaffolding of your application.
 - **Providers:** Easy-to-use providers for integrating additional functionality into your application.
+- **Manage Database:** Create and drop tables by using query builders and use them by CLI tool.

 ## Getting Started